ECB's Nowotny eyes growth risks, decisive action

 European Union leaders agreed last month to leverage up the firepower of the European Financial Stability Fund (EFSF), potentially boosting its crisis fighting capabilities to 1 trillion euros from the present 440 billion euros.

-But crucial details -- including where the money is coming from -- remain to be worked out, and it could be December before they are finalized.
+But crucial details -- including where the money is coming from -- remain to be worked out, and it could be December before they are finalised.

 Even so, the Austrian policymaker stressed his faith in the ability of euro zone officials to fix the problems they faced and hold the currency bloc together.